After 30 years of the Autonomy Statute, another autonomy is possible

 Is it possible to think about reformulating autonomy under a constructive new agreement?
 If regional autonomy means self-determination by the region’s peoples, rethinking it requires an intercultural dialogue among those peoples so as to visualize a common development project.
 What is particularly clear is that autonomy cannot stay in the hands of an elite aligned to the interests of national political forces.

 Revitalizing the autonomous utopia

 The regional universities can play an important role in generating responses to this complex scenario.
 Academia can be a place for building alternative visions of Caribbean Coast development and of both the autonomy we have and the one we want.
 Universities can facilitate an inter-sectoral and inter-generational dialogue in which different actors on the regional spectrum think about where we’re going and the kind of regime we want.
-Amending the Autonomy Statute could be an opportunity to open a new dialogue between the community and territorial bases that strengthens democratic and autonomous institutional values.
+Amending the Autonomy Statute could be an opportunity to open a new dialogue between the community and territorial bases that strengthens democratic and autonomous institutional values and principles.

 We need to embark on a sustained effort that enables us to link struggles, build inter-generational relationships, revitalize the utopia of the autonomous regime, change the role of actors—such as young people—and their potential contributions if they are empowered and committed to an alternative vision of autonomy, understanding that it isn’t simply encapsulated within the government’s regional institutions.

 Working with young people is a crucial challenge today

 Work with adolescents and young adults is very important to making certain changes of direction in the future of autonomous institutionality, especially considering that the current context is different than the one from which autonomy emerged.